How Much Do Tradesmen Cost in 2025?

 Plumber Wage

-The average yearly wage a plumber earns is around £41,000, however, recently qualified plumbers may only get £27,000, while those who have more than five years’ experience in the industry can generate a wage of £41,000.
+The average yearly wage a plumber earns is around £41,000, with wages typically ranging from £33,600 for those recently qualified, up to £48,700 for plumbers with more than five years’ experience in the industry.

 Carpenter Wage

-Professional carpenters should expect an average of £27,000 per year.
-A carpentry salary will, of course, vary depending on how many jobs they have worked on along with their skill level, as newly qualified carpenters may only earn £29,000, while expert carpenters can get up to £39,000.
+Professional carpenters should expect an average salary of around £40,000 per year.
+Carpentry wages can vary depending on experience and skill level, with newly qualified carpenters typically earning around £35,000, while expert carpenters can earn up to £46,200.

 Painter and Decorator Wage

-Painters and decorators earn a yearly average of around £24,000.
-Those with plenty of experience with both painting and wallpapering have the potential to make up to £32,000 per year, while novice decorators may only earn an annual revenue of £28,000.
+Painters and decorators earn an average yearly wage of around £30,000.
+Those with plenty of experience in both painting and wallpapering can earn up to £34,000 per year, while novice decorators typically start at around £28,000 annually.

 white room being decorated